Discover Henley Royal Regatta

 Recent years have seen entries of international quality from Australia, Canada, Croatia, Denmark, Estonia, France, Poland, the Netherlands, the USA, Germany, the Czech Republic, the Ukraine, South Africa, Slovenia, Greece, China and Great Britain.

-The total cost of staging the five-day Regatta is now near £3 million a year.
+The total cost of staging the five-day Regatta is now close to £4 million a year.
 About 85% of this is derived from subscriptions paid by Members of the Stewards' Enclosure and their purchases of additional badges and services for their guests.

 Membership of the Stewards' Enclosure is limited to approximately 6,500.
 There is a long waiting list (over 1,000) to join, from which preference is given to those who have competed at the Regatta.